testsigmahq/testsigma-docs/src/pages/docs/elements/android-apps/capture-single-element.md

 ---
-title: "Capture Single Element Using Recorder"
+title: "Record Single Element Using Recorder"
 metadesc: "Learn how to create single element at a time using the Testsigma test recorder for an android project in Testsigma application."
 noindex: false
 order: 6.32